Finite determining parameters feedback control for distributed nonlinear dissipative systems - a computational study: The Kuramoto-Sivashinsky equation

 In this section we will establish the global existence, uniqueness and stability results for the general feedback algorithm stated as

-where $I_h$ is a feedback control interpolant operator that is stabilizing the solution $v = u^*$ of the \eqref{KSE}.
+where $I_h$ is a feedback control interpolant operator that is stabilizing a specific solution $v = u^*$ of \eqref{E1}.
 This will be accomplished by choosing $\mu$ large enough and then choosing $h$ small enough, under the assumptions \eqref{e:assump2}, below, and that

-Under the conditions stated in \eqref{assump.366app} and \eqref{e:assump2} we derive formal {\it a-priori} bounds for the difference $u-u^\ast$ that are essential for guaranteeing the decay of $\|u - u^\ast\|_{L^2}$ to zero.
+Under the conditions stated in \eqref{assump.366app} and \eqref{e:assump2} we derive formal {\it a-priori} bounds for the difference $u-u^\ast$ that are essential for guaranteeing the decay of $\|u - u^\ast\|_{L^2}$ to zero at an exponential rate..
 These {\it a-priori} estimates, together with the global existence of $u^\ast$, form the key elements for showing the global existence of the solution $u$ of \eqref{geu22app}.
 Notably, these formal steps can be justified by the Galerkin approximation procedure.
-Uniqueness is obtained using similar energy type estimates.
+Uniqueness is obtained using similar energy type estimates, as shown below.

 To show convergence of $u$ to the reference solution $u^\ast$, we consider the difference $w = u-u^\ast$.
-The evolution equation for $w$, which is obtained by subtracting \eqref{KSE} and \eqref{geu22app}, is
+The evolution equation for $w$, which is obtained by subtracting \eqref{E1} and \eqref{geu22app}, is